Vikings Had Dark Humor And Joked Even During Deadly Battles

 It was a mixture of sarcasm, irony, and unusual jokes.
 The Vikings' approach was that if you knew you were going to die, why not do it laughing?

-Death was never something Vikings feared because they believed that a warrior who died in battle was rewarded and could join all other great fighters in Valhalla, a majestic, enormous hall located in Asgard, ruled over by the great god Odin.
+Death was never something Vikings feared because they believed that a warrior who died in battle was rewarded and could join all other great fighters in Valhalla, a majestic, enormous hall in Asgard ruled by the great god Odin.

 Written during the Middle Ages, Icelandic Sagas tell stories of Vikings, and usually, the tales all centered around various kinds of disputes that ended in battles between the Vikings.
 Often, two or more families could be involved in blood feuds that lasted decades or generations.